ColoredCow/portal/docs/development_guideline.md

 3. Creating new migration and seeders.

-    **Note:** When you are working in specified submodules, create migrations/seeders in the specified submodules instead of the main portal module.

     1. Migrations

     * To create a migration, use the ```make:migration``` Artisan command.
 The new migration will be placed in your ```database/migrations``` directory.